YaqbK/YaqbK/README.md

 - 👋 Hi, I’m @YaqbK
+- 🤖 Automatic Control and Robotics student at PUT Poznań
-- 👀 I’m interested in programming
+- 👀 interested in programming
-- 🌱 I’m currently learning how to code in python
+- 🌱 currently learning how to code in C++
-- 💞️ I’m looking to collaborate on my very first project
+- 💞️ looking forward to working on the next project
-- 📫 How to reach me kkrusicki@gmail.com
+- 📫 How to reach me: kkrusicki@gmail.com

 <!---
 MrLyzk/MrLyzk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.